Ida Spawns Tornadoes in New Jersey, Triggers NYC’s First Ever Flash Flood Emergency

 According to NBC New York, the ensuing rainfall broke the record for the single heaviest hour of precipitation on Central Park, with 3.15 inches.
 The previous record, 1.94 inches, was set just days prior during Hurricane Henri.

-Videos showed multiple subway stations flooding, and the Metropolitan Transport Authority suspended train service on all but one line across the entire city.
+Videos showed multiple subway stations flooding, and the Metropolitan Transportation Authority suspended train service on all but one line across the entire city.

 The MTA issued a disclaimer on its website: “Train service may be extremely limited tonight because of heavy rainfall and flooding across the region.
 We strongly recommend you avoid traveling at this time, if you can.”